eduk8s-tests/lab-tkg-aws-installer/workshop/content/07-management-cluster.md

 The **Production** cluster type in comparison results in three control plane nodes being created, providing a level of redundancy in the event that one of the control plane nodes fails.

-For this guided installer, choose the **Development** cluster type.
+For this guided installer choose the **Development** cluster type.

-For the type of cluster selected you next need to select the EC2 instance type to be used for the control plane nodes.
+For the cluster type you next need to select the EC2 instance type to be used for the control plane nodes.
 This provides a very long list of choices.
 Which exact instance type you select will depend on the number of worker nodes and how the cluster is used.

-Some guidelines for selection of the instance type can be found in the Kubernetes documentation at:
+Some general guidelines for selection of the instance type can be found in the Kubernetes documentation at:

 * https://kubernetes.io/docs/setup/best-practices/cluster-large/#size-of-master-and-master-components